 All Kienzle Family Maternity Center staff wear picture ID badges with pink stripes.
 Never allow anyone without this proper ID badge to take your baby away from you.

-All babies receive a security band (HUGS tag).
-This tag remains on your baby throughout your hospital stay and is removed prior to discharge.
+All babies receive a security band (HUGS tag) that remains on your baby throughout your hospital stay and is removed prior to discharge.
 Do not attempt to remove this band yourself.
 If it becomes loose or falls off, please notify your nurse.
 Avoid walking with your baby around stairwells or elevators as the alarm may go off.

 While you are in the hospital, we provide you with a sleep sack, called a “Halo,” which contributes to a safe sleep environment.
 In addition, your baby should sleep alone, on his/her back, with the head of the crib flat and nothing in the crib.
 Continue these safe sleep practices with your baby at home.